Transit Oriented Development Planning & Zoning Initiative

 Critical to this effort is meaningful public engagement which for this initiative, is designed to include a comprehensive community survey, including visual preference questions and three public workshops Details and scheduling information provided below:

 The survey is a critical tool that allows us to provide information to the public about TOD and its benefits and more importantly, to gather data on usage habits; perceptions of the quality of the existing built environment; and preferences towards future opportunities for the Elmwood and Flatbush station areas.
-The survey will be open through the mid-to May.
+The survey will be open through mid-June.

 Please click here to take the survey.